kbrsh/moon/src/api/global-api.md

 });
 ```

 Can be used to create custom directives for Moon, the example above, a directive called `m-custom` will be created.
 This can be used anywhere, and will be automatically extracted from the DOM during runtime.
+These directives will be compiled as an **expression**, meaning there are no mustache templates, but plain Javascript.

 You will be provided with the element the directive is in, and the value of the directive.